-The effective date of the contract shall be the date upon which the parties execute it and all appropriate approvals, including that of the Commonwealth of Kentucky Government Contracts Review Committee, have been received.
+The effective date of the contract should be the date upon which the parties execute it and all appropriate approvals, including that of the Commonwealth of Kentucky Government Contracts Review Committee, have been received.

-6.3 Competitive Negotiation
+Competitive Negotiation

 It is the intent of the RFP to enter into competitive negotiation as authorized by KRS 45A.085.